senzing-garage/knowledge-base/gists/using-debian-instead-of-console/README.md

 # using-debian-instead-of-console

-The following instructions show how to use a `debian:11-slim` docker container instead of the `senzing/console` container.
+The following instructions show how to use a `debian:11-slim` docker container instead of the `senzing/console` container in the `senzing/console` Helm Chart.

 ## Obtain docker image